OpenFn/docs/docs/documentation.md

 Here, the patient's name will be a comma separated concatenation of all the values in the `patient_names` array from our source message.

+## Available Javascript Globals
+For security reasons, users start with access to the following standard Javascript globals, and can request more by opening an issue on Github:

+- Array
+- console
+- JSON
+- Number
+- Promise
+- String

+*N.B.
+The runtime environment on the server is Node v6.5.0.

 Other than the expression tree, Jobs have certain attributes that must be set:

 1. **Filter** - The message filter that will triggers the job.